AL Amyloidosis

 For many people ‘a problem shared is a problem halved’.
 Connecting with others can help you understand your feelings better, and point you in the direction of practical advice.
 You could consider joining a support group to talk about your experiences with people in the same situation – learning and sharing as you go.

 This website was created with input from AL amyloidosis patients and advocates but is developed exclusively by Janssen Pharmaceutica NV.
-Please note that the patient advocacy groups listed below are an additional and independent source of information you might find useful.
+Please note that the patient advocacy groups listed below are an additional and independent sources of information you might find useful.

 Amyloidosis Alliance

-The missions of the Amyloidosis Alliance are the following:
+The missions of the amyloidosis Alliance are the following:

-• Awareness - Diagnosis
+• Awareness

-• Treatment and Care
+• Treatment and care

 • Research

-• Advocacy at International level
+• Advocacy at international level

 Myeloma Patients Europe

-Caring for those with AL amyloidosis (AL AMY)
+Caring for those with AL amyloidosis

-Caring for someone with AL AMY can be complex and demanding – both physically and emotionally.
+Caring for someone with AL amyloidosis can be complex and demanding – both physically and emotionally.
 A carer is anyone who provides help for someone else who is unable to manage without this support.
 This may be a friend, family member, or even a neighbour.
 Most often, it is a partner or spouse.

 Moving from being part of an equal partnership to a relationship in which one depends on the other for care and support can sometimes be challenging.
 Carers are not trained to help patients, which makes them different from professionals like nurses or care workers.